 Review of the anti-siphoning scheme

-We are currently reviewing the scheme to ensure it remains fit for purpose for the contemporary media environment.
+The Government is currently reviewing the scheme to ensure it remains fit for purpose for the contemporary media environment.